Acelven/random-card-generator/README.md

-app.js index.html and styles.css on root folder.
+app.js index.html and styles.css on ./src

 ### Thank you